warpdotdev/docs/features/blocks.md

 To select a Block:

 * Using your mouse: click on a Block.
-* Or using your keyboard: hit `CMD+UP` to select the most recently executed Block and use the `UP ↑` and `DOWN ↓` arrow keys to navigate to the desired Block.
+* Or using your keyboard: hit `CMD-UP` to select the most recently executed Block and use the `UP ↑` and `DOWN ↓` arrow keys to navigate to the desired Block.

 ## Navigating between Blocks